 While “ugly Christmas sweater parties” are all the rage these days, a classic Christmas sweater never goes out of style.
 When choosing what to wear for Christmas photos, look for a basic red cable knit or a simple design in just a few colors.

 Source: Coastal Confidence

 While looking for Christmas picture outfits online is a great place to start, the best way to look and feel your best is to simply be yourself.
-Big sunglasses, hoop earrings and a form fitting maxi skirt in Christmas colors is a look that is as unique as it is beautiful – and it’s sure to look great with your creative Christmas cards.
+Big sunglasses, hoop earrings and a form fitting maxi skirt in Christmas colors is a look that is as unique as it is beautiful – and it’s sure to look great with your creative holiday cards.

 Source: Style Pantry

 As you plan the perfect outfit for your family Christmas photo shoot, don’t forget to pick out a few props!
 Family traditions—like leaving out cookies and milk for Santa—can provide great inspiration for these finishing touches.

 As twinkling lights go up around your neighborhood, remember that this is a season for sparkle!
 Glitter and metallics are an on-trend way to play up your personality when choosing what to wear for Christmas photos.